 - 1 tsp chipotle sauce

 - Connect two sheets of nori to make one larger sheet.
-A drop of water can glue to nori sheets altogether.
+A drop of water can glue the nori sheets altogether.

-- Put vinegar, salt, and sugar to the rice.
+- Put vinegar, salt, and sugar on the rice.

-- Mix them well using a wooden spoon, set aside.
+- Mix well using a wooden spoon, then set aside.

-- Spread the carrots, cucumbers, and the cilantro evenly on top of it.
+- Spread the carrots, cucumbers, and cilantro evenly on top of it.

 - Gently roll it up.
 Use drops of water to seal the end side of the nori.